01 / 10

 Thesis

 The sound money thesis is not a prediction about what will happen.
 It is an analysis of what has always happened and a strategy built on that analysis.
 States with the ability to create money have always, eventually, created more money than their economies could absorb without price distortion.
 The incentives are structural and overwhelming: the ability to fund government expenditure without explicit taxation, to bail out politically important institutions without democratic accountability, to suppress interest rates to make debt serviceable that would otherwise default.
 No democratic government has consistently resisted these incentives over long periods.
-None will.

 10 / 10